-Members of the public are invited to provide detailed comments regarding several policies and strategies that flow from the Governor’s Executive Order and, in part, a 10-point plan that law enforcement and public safety leaders from throughout Vermont presented earlier this year.
+Members of the public are invited to provide detailed comments regarding several policies and strategies that flow from the Governor’s Executive Order and, in part, a 10-point plan that law enforcement and public safety leaders from throughout Vermont presented in 2021.

 Feedback may be submitted through this online form and centers on the following draft statewide policy proposals, which you may read and download at the links below:

 Recommendations for Recruitment, Hiring and Promotion of Officers - Posted April 6, 2021